Canada-New Zealand Relations

 - Cook Islands - Fact Sheet: HTML Version | PDF Version * (118 KB)

 In New Zealand, Canada is represented by the High Commission of Canada in Wellington.
 Canada also has a Consulate/Trade Office in Auckland.
 New Zealand is represented in Canada by a High Commission in Ottawa, a Consulate-General in Vancouver and Honorary Consuls in Toronto and Calgary.

-New Zealand is an important like-minded partner for Canada on a broad range of issues, including security and defence; international trade; counter-terrorism; human rights and humanitarian policy; indigenous issues; international fisheries and oceans governance; and education and culture.
-New Zealand has a strong commitment to multilateralism, and is one of the first countries to which Canada turns when seeking support for priorities in the United Nations (UN); the Commonwealth; the Asia-Pacific Economic Cooperation Forum; and the Association of Southeast Asian Nations Regional Forum.
-These close links are further strengthened under the informal Canada-Australia-New Zealand (CANZ) co-operation arrangement within the UN.
+New Zealand is an important, like-minded partner for Canada on a broad range of issues, including security and defence; international trade; counter-terrorism; human rights and humanitarian policy; indigenous issues; international fisheries and oceans governance; and culture.
+New Zealand has a strong commitment to multilateralism, and is one of the first countries to which Canada turns when seeking support for priorities in the United Nations; the Commonwealth; the Asia-Pacific Economic Cooperation (APEC) Forum; and the Association of Southeast Asian Nations (ASEAN) Regional Forum.
+These close links are further strengthened under the informal Canada-Australia-New Zealand co-operation arrangement within the UN.